 A dosing pump is very easy to setup.
 Once you find the doing pump that fits for you, the main thing you will need to do is calibrate it.
 Every dosing pump has calibration instructions where you run some of your additives through the tubes to determine the flow rate of the pump.
 Once you calibrate, it’s a matter of knowing your dosing needs and setting up the schedule.
 Once you set up the dosing schedule, you will want to regularly test your aquarium water in order to see if you need to make any adjustments.

-How Do You Calibrate A Dosing Pump?
+How Do You Calibrate this Device?

 The best tip with calibration is to calibrate with the fluid you are planning to dose.
 Do not use water, as it is not the same thickness as the solution you are using.
 If you use water, you will likely calibrate incorrectly.
 It’s best to calibrate for 20 minutes into a breaker to get the flow rate.
 Measure with the breaker to calibrate.

-What’s Your Favorite Aquarium Dosing Pump?
+What’s Your Favorite?
 (Your Turn!)

 Get a model I missed that you want to talk about?
 Leave a comment below and let’s start a discussion.
 I hope this post helped you make an informed decision.
 See you next time!